 - Please note that you can add garlic even while boiling potatoes.

-- On a low to medium-low flame begin to heat the pan.
+- On a low to medium-low heat begin to heat the pan.
 Stir occasionally.
 The butter will begin to melt initially.

-- Let the milk+butter+garlic mixture become hot or come to a boil.
+- Let this mixture become hot or come to a gentle boil.

-- Now switch off the flame and add the potatoes in the pan.
+- Now turn off the heat and add the potatoes in the pan.

 Mashing potatoes